Texas Property Crime Lawyer

 How Peveto Law can help you

 Andrew Peveto leverages hard-won experience with the criminal justice system in Texas.
-If you have been arrested for a property crime, don’t underestimate the value of a reputable criminal defense lawyer.
+If you have been arrested for a property crime, or are facing a Collin county or Dallas arrest warrant for a property crime, don’t underestimate the value of a reputable criminal defense lawyer.
 Peveto Law has a trusted reputation in the Plano and DFW areas for personalized, aggressive advocacy.
 For an honest, no-obligation case review, we invite you to reach out today for private consultation.

 - Texas Penal Code, Chapter 28 Arson, Criminal Mischief, and other Property damage or destruction https://statutes.capitol.texas.gov/Docs/PE/htm/PE.28.htm